Against a Penal Substitute:

 Eternal souls are forever.

 If Jesus death was eternal (packaged into 3 hours), then He’s paying for a source of life outside of God.
+But God wants people to repent, believe.

 Jesus released sins before He could be punished.
 His death, kept Him from being a penal substitute.